anyscale/templates/templates/intro-services/README.md

 - Developed and ran a simple Ray Serve app in a development workspace.
 - Deployed the app to production as a service.
 - Monitored the service.
-- Scaled the service that uses both the Ray Serve config and Ray Cluster config together.
+- Scaled the service that uses both the Ray Serve autoscaling config and compute config together.